pubnub/pubnub-mcp-server/resources/sdk_docs/unity_misc.md

 ```

 ### Returns[​](#returns)
 None

 ## Disconnect[​](#disconnect)

-Force the SDK to stop all requests to PubNub when there are active subscribe channels.
+Forces the SDK to stop all requests to PubNub when there are active subscribe channels.

 ### Method(s)[​](#methods-1)
 ```
 `1DisconnectT>()
 `
 ```
 This method doesn't take any arguments.

 ### Sample code[​](#sample-code-1)
 ```
 1